Dawidgrad/Legasee-Oral-History/README.md

 ![Kanban board](https://i.imgur.com/iiNaW9e.png)

-Tom: The "Board" view in ClickUp behaves like this - I believe it's designed to replicate exactly this kind of Trello board.
+Tom: The "Board" view in ClickUp behaves like this - I believe it's designed to replicate exactly this kind of Trello board, will hopefully do the trick.

 ### Task lifecycle